Networked onboarding

 ).
 The Accounts v2 API doesn’t support sharing.

-For accounts where controller.requirement_collection is platform
+For accounts where controller.requirement_collection is application

 , including Custom accounts, the account owner can copy some existing account information during onboarding.
 However, sharing doesn’t apply to future updates.
 You must update each account individually.